monorkin/rocket_docs/README.markdown

 ```

 `PARAMS` is used to define which parameters the action accepts.
+If you are using rocket_pants this will be automatically populated.

+Example:
 ```Ruby
 # Doc
 #   This action displays a single post